MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-csv-upload.md

 [!INCLUDE [product-name](../includes/product-name.md)] [Lakehouse](lakehouse-overview.md) is a data architecture platform for storing, managing, and analyzing structured and unstructured data in a single location.

-In this tutorial you'll learn to:
+In this tutorial you learn to:

 * Upload a CSV file to a Lakehouse
 * Convert the file to a Delta table
-* Generate a Dataset and create a PowerBI report
+* Generate a Dataset and create a Power BI report

 ## Create a Lakehouse and get a CSV file ready